FissoreD/elpi-formalization/theories/notes.md

   reaches either a **Failure** or a **Success**.
-The last argument of `expandedb` is a bool indicating whether, during the resolution of the query, there is a superficial cut (i.e., a cut whose effect should be visible outside the current state).
+The last argument of `expandedb` is a bool indicating whether, during the resolution of the query, there is a superficial cut (i.e., a cut whose effect should be visible outside the current tree).

 - **runb**: This inductive represents the interpreter of our language.
 It iterates over **expandedb** until reaching a success.
 If **expandedb** results in a failure, it backtracks and continues calling **expandedb**.

 - **next_alt**: Backtracking is enabled by the `next_alt` procedure.
-It takes a state and erases (i.e., replaces with `Dead`) the internal nodes representing a previous failure.
-It also returns the substitution for launching the new state within **runb**. `next_alt` is implemented with knowledge of how `expand` works, choosing which atoms to keep or erase based on their status (e.g., `is_dead` or `failed`).
+It takes a tree and erases (i.e., replaces with `Dead`) the internal nodes representing a previous failure.
+It also returns the substitution for launching the new tree within **runb**. `next_alt` is implemented with knowledge of how `expand` works, choosing which atoms to keep or erase based on their status (e.g., `is_dead` or `failed`).
    > Note 1: The function can be significantly simplified under the assumption
-   > that the input state is valid.
+   > that the input tree is valid.
 However, since we want our interpreter to
-   > behave correctly in any state, the function is more complex.
+   > behave correctly in any tree, the function is more complex.

    > Note 2: In `next_alt`, the reset point stored inside the $\land$ nodes is
    > used.
 When a subtree in the left-hand side of a conjunction is killed,